Skip to Content

 If you believe your sentence could be affected by SB 1437, our criminal lawyers can help you petition to help reduce or even end your sentence.

-Weapons Violations
+Weapons Violations in Los Angeles

-California is a state with tighter regulations on gun other and weapon laws, meaning there are a variety of different charges that can result in serious consequences, including:
+California is a state with tighter regulations on gun and weapon laws, meaning there are a variety of different charges that can result in serious consequences, including:

 • Illegal possession of firearms